-- A. "College" means Orangeburg-Calhoun Technical College (OCtech) - B. "President" means the chief executive officer of Orangeburg-Calhoun Technical College - C. "Administrative Officer" means anyone designated at the college as being on the administrative staff, such as the President, Chief Academic Officer, Chief Student Services Officer, etc. - D. "Chief Student Services Officer" means the Administrative Officer at the College who has overall management responsibility for student services or his/her designee. - E. "Chief Academic Officer" means the Administrative Officer at the College who has overall management responsibility for academic programs and services or his/her designee. - F. "Grievable Act or Decision" means a misapplication of a college's policies, procedures or a violation of a state or federal law. - G. "Days" means an instructional weekday, excluding Saturday and Sunday and all days in which the college is closed. - H. "Student" means a person taking any course(s) offered by OCtech. - I. "Instructor" means any person employed by the college to conduct classes. - J. "Staff" means any person employed by the college for reasons other than conducting classes. - K. "Campus" means any place where the college conducts or sponsors educational, public service, or research activities.
+- A. "College" means Orangeburg-Calhoun Technical College (OCtech) - B. "President" means the chief executive officer of Orangeburg-Calhoun Technical College - C. "Administrative Officer" means anyone designated at the college as being on the administrative staff, such as the President, Chief Academic Officer, Chief Student Services Officer, etc. - D. "Chief Student Services Officer" means the Administrative Officer at the College who has overall management responsibility for student services or his/her designee. - E. "Chief Academic Officer" means the Administrative Officer at the College who has overall management responsibility for academic programs and services or his/her designee. - F. "Grievable Act or Decision" means a misapplication of a college's policies, procedures or a violation of a state or federal law. - G. "Instructional Days" means any weekday (M-F) in which classes are in session. - H. Student" means an individual currently enrolled in a program and/or registered for the current or upcoming academic term. - I. "Instructor" means any person employed by the college to conduct classes. - J. "Staff" means any person employed by the college for reasons other than conducting classes. - K. "Campus" means any place where the college conducts or sponsors educational, public service, or research activities. - L. "Approved Method of Notification" means any communication from college personnel through a communication channel to which the student has consented or which confirms receipt of the communication by the student, such as a hand-delivered letter, restricted mail delivery services, or e-mail.
+A student who communicates with the college via e-mail or otherwise provides an e-mail address in connection with communications relating to a grievance thereby consents to the service of documents and all other correspondence associated with the grievance by e-mail, and the date and time of such e-mail(s) shall be deemed the date and time of service. - M. "Close of Business" means the time that the administrative offices of the college close on that specific workday.